-Science is taught for three 40-minute sessions per week.
-Much of the work is practical-linked with the development of scientific skills.
+Science is taught for 2 one hour sessions per week.
+Much of the work is practical and children will work in the Laboratory.
+Work will be linked with the development of scientific skills.

 Children will investigate different types of soils and to use terms such as permeable and impermeable.
 They will consider the similarities and differences of materials related to their previous work about rocks and their properties such as absorbency and hardness.
 Finally they will carry out an Independent enquiry to investigate materials that are waterproof.
 Through their work in the lab they will begin to understand the importance of investigation of: something to measure, something to change, things to keep the same.
 They will have the opportunity to record results in a systematic and clear way and should recognise why it is important to collect data to answer questions.
 They will be encouraged to raise questions and select their own equipment, planning and working independently and confidently.